Clarion Hotel Prague Old Town

 The Jewish Burial Society, or Chevrah Kaddishah, (founded in 1564), used this neo-Romanesque building adjoining the Old Jewish Cemetery during the early twentieth century.
 Today it houses an exhibition by the Jewish Museum on medicine, death and burial.
 The great rabbi and philosopher Judah Loew helped found the society and it once counted many leading lights of the community among its members.
 The displays include some of the oldest tombstones from the Old Cemetery, china and silver used at society banquets, objects used in the ritual cleansing and dressing of the dead and a series of eighteenth-century paintings showing the society's many functions.
 Check the website for varying dates.

-This section of the Jewish Museum focuses on customs and traditions.
-The central role of ritual in Jewish life is emphasized by a rich array of objectsperhaps the finest collection of craft-work in the entire museum.
+The central role of ritual in Jewish life is emphasized by a rich array of objects perhaps the finest collection of craft-work in the Klausen Synagogue.
 Downstairs, are masses of silver and tapestry from the many, now defunct Czech synagogues.
 Upstairs, you will see objects used in the home, from a marvelous painted circumcision screen dating back to 1764 and an upholstered circumcision chair (1805), with one seat for the child's godfather and one for the prophet Elijahto smaller items such as skillfully worked silver spice boxes in the shape of elephants, ships and fish.
 This is perhaps the most fun and interesting section of the museum, which gives one the feeling that Judaism still thrives in Bohemia and Moravia.
-The visiting days vary, for specific timings check the website or call ahead.